 Next time we see the scar is at the beginning of episode 6.
 After this point, we will never see the scar as it used to be, a patch of healed skin.
 Tanjiro’s scar changed to the Demon Slayer Mark from this episode, a deep red mark that resembles a crude flame mark.

-This fight was one of the best fights within the Demon Slayer story, and it even broke the internet.
+This fight was one of the best in the Demon Slayer story and even broke the internet.
 The fight started on episode 19, and it was the most challenging fight for Tanjiro, who managed to make the mark evolve and grow.
 At first, the mark was just at the top right of his head, but after the fight, the mark got more prominent, covering a bigger part of his head.

-With the development of the story, we have seen different stages of the mark, and there is no doubt all of them are a form of the Demon Slayer Mark, even the first stage that was presumed as a burnt scar.
+With the story’s development, we have seen different stages of the mark, and there is no doubt all of them are a form of the Demon Slayer Mark; even the first stage was presumed to be a burnt scar.

-The evolution of Tanjiro’s scar, or mark, represents his growth, and it might indicate that his body is becoming more adapted to fighting, with his abilities getting increased with every change.
+The evolution of Tanjiro’s scar, or mark, represents his growth.
+It might indicate that his body is adapting to fighting, with his abilities increasing with every change.
 The mark has four primary forms that can be seen throughout the story.

 - A patch of healed kin.